Kantara: Chapter 1: Marketing

-The film's first look teaser was released on 27 November 2023.
-Another first-look poster was released on 7 July 2025, following the wrap of the film.
-The official trailer was released on 22 September 2025.
 Following the release of the trailer a press meet was held in Bengaluru.
 On 28 September 2025, a pre-release event was held in Hyderabad where N. T. Rama Rao Jr. was invited as chief guest.
 On 30 September 2025, another pre-release event was set to take place in Chennai, however it was cancelled by the makers, following the 2025 Karur crowd crush.
 On 7 October 2025, a success meet was held in New Delhi.

 Release

 Theatrical

 Kantara: Chapter 1 was released in theatres worldwide on 2 October 2025 in standard and IMAX, D-Box, ICE, 4DX, Dolby Cinema and EPIQ formats, coinciding with Gandhi Jayanti and Vijayadashami.
 Apart from the original Kannada language it was also released in dubbed versions of Hindi, Tamil, Telugu, and Malayalam.
 The English and Spanish version was released with a shortened runtime on 31 October 2025.

 Distribution

 The producers Hombale Films will distribute the film in Karnataka.
 In Kerala, actor-filmmaker Prithviraj Sukumaran’s company Prithviraj Productions acquired the theatrical rights, continuing their collaboration from Kantara (2022).
 In North India, AA Films handled the distribution, while in the Telugu-speaking states, Mythri Movie Makers, Geetha Arts, Vaaraahi Chalana Chitram, Vigneshwara Entertainments, SV Cinemas and KSN Telefilms handled the distribution.
 In Tamil Nadu, the distribution was handled by Think Studios, M. Movies, Fivestar K. Senthil and S Picture.
 For overseas markets, distribution was managed by Phars Films.
 In North America, distribution was handled by Prathyangira Cinemas.

 In Malaysia, the film was distribute by DMY Creation and screened in 88 Cinema nationwide in Tamil dub.